spc-group/ophyd-registry/README.md

 ----------------------------------------

 Registered objects can be found by *name*, *label*, or both.
+The easist way is to treat the registry like a dictionary:
+``registry['motor1']``.
+This will look for an individual device first by *name* then by *label*.
+It will raise an exception if the number of devices is not 1.

-The *Registry.find()* method will return a single result, while *Registry.findall()* returns more than one.
+For more sophisticated queries, the *Registry.find()* method will return a single result, while *Registry.findall()* returns more than one.
 By default, *findall()* will raise an exception if no objects match the criteria, but this can be overridden with the *allow_none* keyword argument.

 The registry uses the built-in concept of device labels in Ophyd.
 The registry's ``find()`` and ``findall()`` methods allows devices to be